Last updated: 10/24/2017

 Constructs come in a variety of humanoid shapes and sizes, but generally they all have the following traits.

 - Age.
-With regular tuning and maintenance, along with availability of materials, a construct could live forever.
+With regular tuning and maintenance, along with availability of materials, a construct could theoretically live forever.
+In reality, they tend to live shorter lives than mortal beings due to frequently encountering great danger.

 - Alignment.
 Constructs tend toward lawful alignments as their minds function primarily in code and mathematical processes.
 While outliers have been programmed to be “random,” it is an unusual state for a construct and they are usually only in this fashion when malfunctioning.